sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - Added media type registration request
 - Added content format registration request
 - Added CBOR tag registration request
-- Removed RIM appedix to be addressed in complementary draft
+- Removed RIM appendix to be addressed in complementary draft
 - Removed CWT appendix
-- Flagged firmware resource colletion appendix for revision
+- Flagged firmware resource collection appendix for revision
 - Made use of terminology more consistent
 - Better defined use of extension points in the CDDL
 - Added definitions for indexed values